vjann/pdt/README.md

 # Explanation
 Simple python CLI.
 Uses simple libraries like `os`, `heapq`, `sys`.

+I know there's a lot more needed to be productionized, such as a cleaner wrapper, input validation, `-h` help hints, more tests, etc

 File by file, reads line by line, pushing each line into a heap (if not empty).

 Once all collected, pops it back into a sorted list, and writes to file